don-bski/perl-stuff/WLED_Librarian/WledLibrarianUsageText.md

 #### QUIT command
 `QUIT`<br/>
-Closes the database and terminates the librarian program.<br/>
+The quit command terminates the WLED ligrarian program.
+The current state of the database is preserved.<br/>
 Example: `QUIT`